Multiply robust estimation for causal survival analysis with treatment noncompliance: Estimating Principal Survival Causal Effects

-Under randomized assignment as in ADAPTABLE, the true propensity score ($\pi(\bfX)=\pi$) is known and estimating the known propensity score (through a working propensity score model) will at most improve the asymptotic efficiency of an estimator.
-Because the working propensity score is technically correctly specified, $\wh{\mc S}_{z,g}^{mr}(u)$ and $\wh \Delta_{g}^{mr}(u)$ become doubly robust (rather than triply robust) estimators, in the sense that they are consistent when either $\mc M_{e+C}$ (the weighting models) or $\mc M_{T}$ (the outcome models) is correctly specified.
+The above triple robustness property is general to accommodate quasi-experiments.
+To unpack this property, we provide some intuition on why the triple robustness property holds in Web Appendix B.3, by explicitly decomposing the asymptotic bias of the numerator and demonstrator of $\widehat{\mc S}_{1,c}^{\text{mr}}(u)$.
+This decomposition sheds light on the mixed bias property of our estimator, and consists of the basis for potentially deriving a double machine learning estimator that leverages machine learning tools to learn nuisance functions but still achieves root-$n$ inference for PSCE (Web Appendix B.4).
+Furthermore, in ADAPTABLE, the property of our estimator may be further simplified.
+That is, since the treatment assignment is randomized, the true propensity score ($\pi_1(\bfX)=\pi_1$) is known and estimating the known propensity score will at most improve the finite-sample efficiency without affecting bias.
+Because the working propensity score is never misspecified, $\wh{\mc S}_{z,g}^{\text{mr}}(u)$ and $\wh \Delta_{g}^{\text{mr}}(u)$ become doubly robust (rather than triply robust) estimators, in the sense that they are consistent when either $\mc M_{e+C}$ or $\mc M_{T}$ is correctly specified.